3 steps to help reach your pension plan’s targeted funded status

 If you have a hard-frozen plan, how do you make sure your targeted funding is on track so you can terminate your plan?
 (And keep in mind the funds required to terminate are higher than what’s required to maintain funded status on an active plan.)

 Your actuary can help you with an asset liability modeling study, which compares the impact of various asset allocation strategies, taking into account three elements of your plan:

 - Risk exposure

 - Projected timeline to termination

-As you evaluate the results of the study, look for what gets your organization fully funded on a termination basis in the shortest amount of time.
-Also, consider what reduces volatility the most and has the lowest cost in a variety of market conditions and interest rate environments.
+When you evaluate the results of the study, look for what gets your plan fully funded to terminate in the shortest amount of time.
+Consider what reduces volatility the most and at the lowest cost in a variety of market conditions and interest rate environments.

-You’ll also want to consider the possible impact of different funding strategies.
-Whether you contribute the minimum required or spread the cost over time, it’s important to choose a funding strategy that works best for your organization.
+Also think about the potential impact of different funding strategies.
+Whether you contribute the minimum required or spread the cost over time, choose the funding strategy that works best for your organization.

-Insurance products and plan administrative services provided through Principal Life Insurance Co., a member of the Principal Financial Group®, Des Moines, Iowa 50392.
+Insurance products and plan administrative services provided through Principal Life Insurance Co.
+Securities offered through Principal Securities, Inc., 800-547-7754, member SIPC and/or independent broker-dealers.
+Principal Life, and Principal Securities are members of the Principal Financial Group®, Des Moines, Iowa 50392.